 Administration of Justice

-Since its inception in 1984, the Mississippi College Administration of Justice Program provides its students with exceptional faculty members from diverse backgrounds who help students develop the necessary critical thinking skills to compete in the multi-faceted world of criminal justice.
+Since its inception in 1984, the Mississippi College Administration of Justice Program has provided its students with exceptional faculty members from diverse backgrounds who help students develop the necessary critical thinking skills to compete in the multi-faceted world of criminal justice.
 Our program graduates outstanding individuals who secure top jobs and become leaders at the local, state, and federal levels of law enforcement and in the private security industry.

 Since June of 1984, the Mississippi College Administration of Justice Program has had over 225 Bachelor of Science graduates as well as 65 graduates in the Master of Social Science Program.
 Our graduates are currently enjoying careers at the local, state, and federal levels as well as in private industry.